Rahul-Radheshyam-Gupta/todo-fastapi/README.md

   set virtual environment and install requiered packages using command

     # pip install -r requirements.txt
-  open project directory from terminal or powershell and run server usin command
+  open project directory from terminal or powershell and run server using command

     # uvicorn main:app --reload